 HAZELWOOD EXEMPTION AND ACADEMIC PROGRESS

 In addition, Texas state law requires that students who receive exemptions and/or waivers to tuition and fee charges make due progress toward the completion or a degree or certificate in order to continue receiving benefits.
-Because the Hazelwood exemption falls under this category (SB 1210), veterans and their family members who use the Hazelwood exemption must also make satisfactory academic progress to remain eligible beginning in Fall 2014.
+Because the Hazelwood exemption falls under this category (SB 1210), veterans and their family members who use the Hazelwood exemption must also make satisfactory academic progress to remain eligible.

 REINSTATEMENT AFTER A SUSPENSION

 Please note that if TC reported your suspension to the VA prior to a successful financial aid appeal, you must complete a form VA 22-1995 and list “Requesting Reinstatement of Benefits” in the remarks section.
-Please see the campus VA rep for a copy of this form so he can co-sign it and send it on your behalf, confirming that your appeal was approved.
+Contact one of the VA certifying officials in the TC Financial Aid and Veteran Services Office for help filling out this form.
+We will co-sign it and send it to the VA on your behalf, confirming that your appeal was approved.